 In the illustration below, the curvature of the individual lenses are adjusted to change their individual focal lengths.
-By leveraging the optical power of static elements (e.g. glass lenses) that surround the adaptive optics, small, coordinated changes in the focal lengths of the adaptive elements result in large changes in system focal length or magnification.
-Thus, large focal length and "zoom" ranges can be achieved with very little motion in the system, as compared to a traditional zoom lens.
+By leveraging the optical power of static glass or polymer lens elements that surround the adaptive lens, small, coordinated changes in the focal lengths of the adaptive elements result in large changes in system focal length or magnification.
+Thus, large focal length and zoom ranges can be achieved with very little change in the system, as compared to a traditional zoom lens.

-Holochip adaptive lenses leverage fluidic pressure to control the curvature of glass membranes.
-Each lens comprises an optical fluid encapsulated by two glass membranes.
-Increasing fluidic pressure leads to a reduction in radius of curvature of each membrane, thereby reducing the focal length of the lens.
-The effect of increased pressure of shown in the figure below.
+Holochip™ adaptive lenses leverage fluidic pressure to control the curvature of optical membranes.
+Each lens comprises an optical fluid encapsulated by a deformable membrane.
+Increasing fluidic pressure leads to a reduction in radius of curvature of the membrane, thereby increasing the focal power of the lens.